-Xaptiq know-howAdaptive plans, mastery updates, next-step recommendations
+Xaptiq know-howPractice paths, mastery updates, next-step recommendations

 How adaptive learning works at Xaptiq.